Train with Us@

 Wing Chun, Krav Maga, Street Boxing and Weapons.

-• Wing Chun specializes in close-range combat, essential for Self Defence
+• We specialise in close-range combat, Striking & Weapons, essential for Self Defence

 • The system focuses on agile stances & footwork for fast advances in attack or defence